-The University of York Science Trail gives Key Stage 3 and 4 school students the opportunity to participate in a day of hands-on science, and science-related, activities on location at the University.
+The University of York Science Trail gives Key Stage 3 and 4 school students (aged 13-15) the opportunity to participate in a day of hands-on science, and science-related, activities on location at the University.
 The aim of the event is to broaden horizons, raise aspirations, and give students the opportunity to participate in science activities that are not available in the classroom.
 Colleagues from a range of departments participate.

 We work closely with the Widening Participation Office who recruit schools to take part in the Trail.
-We also work with the National STEM Centre to offer the teachers accompanying school groups Continuing Professional Development throughout the day, whilst their student take part in the Trail.
+We also work with the National STEM Centre to offer the teachers accompanying school groups Continuing Professional Development throughout the day, whilst their students take part in the Trail.

 The Science Trail is part of our Excellence Hub provision for schools across Yorkshire and the Humber and is a key contributor to our targets for this programme.
 All universities charging fees of over £6000 are required to submit an Access Agreement to the Office for Fair Access which demonstrates the measures a university will put in place to support fair access to higher education.
 The large numbers the Science Trail caters for, and the schools it attracts, make this a crucial event in achieving our targets and in supporting pupils from widening participation backgrounds whilst motivating them and inspiring them about STEM subjects at university.